Lakshan-Madushanka/Lakshan-Madushanka/README.md

 - 💞️ I’m looking to collaborate on open source Laravel projects.
 - 📫 Reach me through epmadushanka@gmail.com.

-*Anyone is welcome to go through my open source projects and make suggestions or report issues through above mail*
+*Anyone is welcome to go through my open source projects and make suggestions or report issues through above email address*

 <!---
 Lakshan-Madushanka/Lakshan-Madushanka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.